Body Flexion

 Prevention

-Call me "old-fashioned", but I believe that to effectively prevent a catastrophe I need to understand the cause.
+Call me "old school", but I believe that to effectively prevent a catastrophe I need to understand the cause.

 Sinkhole